geethmd/hemnet-iac/README.md

 ### Install the web app components

-After completing the Terraform installation, add all the yaml files inside https://github.com/geethmd/fluxcd -> clusters -> my-cluster -> demo to the new GitHub repository created by Terraform.
+After completing the Terraform installation, add all the yaml files inside https://github.com/geethmd/fluxcd -> clusters -> my-cluster -> manifest to the new GitHub repository created by Terraform.

 Update ecrpolicy.yaml, ecrscan.yaml, imageupdateautomation.yaml and deployment.yaml files with your ECR url and docker tag pattern.